A grandmother seeks justice for Native Americans after thousands of unsolved deaths, disappearances

 This is where the badly decomposed body of her granddaughter Kaysera Stops Pretty Places was found a few days after the 18-year-old went missing from a Native American reservation border town.

-Four years later, there are still no answers about how the Native American teenager was killed.
+Four years later, there are still no answers about how the Native American teenager died.
 No named suspects.
 No arrests.

 Fraser's grief is a common tale among Native Americans whose loved ones went missing, and she's turned her fight for justice into a leading role with other families working to highlight missing and slain Indigenous peoples' cases across the U.S. Despite some early success from a new U.S. government program aimed at the problem, most cases remain unsolved and federal officials have closed more than 300 potential cases due to jurisdictional conflicts and other issues.